jiguan/LeetCode/src/com/interview/JavaInterviewQuestions.md

   1. SOAP supports both POST and GET methods.
 However, GET includes the request in the query string.
 SOAP requests (XML messages) are usually too complex and verbose to be included in the query string, so almost every implementation (for example JAX-WS) supports only POST
   1. .
 SOAP can use almost any transport to send the request but REST uses HTTP/HTTPS
   1. Any SOAP envelope can be used in REST services like generated token but not vice versa.
 This means that if you have created a token using SOAP then that token can be used in REST (under HTTP header manager section => Authorization).
 But you can not use REST envelopes in a SOAP request.
   1. SOAP provides good security option.
-Although SOAP and REST both support SSL (Secure Socket Layer) for data protection, while making the request, SOAP supports Web Services Security for enterprise-level protection which offers protection from the creation of the message to it’s consumption.
+Although SOAP and REST both support SSL (Secure Socket Layer) for data protection, while making the request, SOAP supports Web Services Security for enterprise-level protection which offers protection from the creation of the message to it's consumption.
 Security and authentication in HTTP are standardized, so that's what you use when doing REST over HTTP
   1. REST is Faster.
 The statelessness nature of REST makes it faster than a SOAP.
   1. SOAP only support XML, but REST supports different format like text, JSON, XML